ivandotv/validar/docs/validate/validation-result.md

  * Result object for single field validation.
  *
  * @param error  true if validation failed
- * @param missing  true if field to be validated is missing from the test object and the field is required
+ * @param missing  true if the field to be validated is missing from the test object and the field is required
  * @param value  value of the field that was tested
  * @param field object field name
  * @param path  full path to the field on the object e.g user.profile.address